-Italy’s Asolo wine region, made famous by war novels and conflict, is resurrecting a grape pulled up two centuries ago.
+Italy’s Asolo wine region, made famous by a war novel and conflict, is resurrecting a grape pulled up 200 years ago.
 For publication in the week starting 8 July 2019.

 Wars have had a major impact on the Asolo wine region north-west of Venice.
 Between 1792 and 1802 Napoleon’s army fought a coalition of Austrian, Russian and Italian troops in northern Italy in what became known as Napoleon’s Italian campaign.